Feb 03, 2022 | 3

 workplace

-Low self-awareness is easy to spot in others but can be difficult to understand for yourself.
-If you’re unsure of your current self-awareness, you’re not alone; 95% of people think they are self-aware but only 10 to 15% actually are, according to HBR.
+Low self-awareness is easy to spot in others, but can be difficult to understand yourself.
+If you’re unsure of your current self-awareness, you’re not alone; according to HBR, 95% of people think they are self-aware, but only 10 to 15% actually are.

 Low self-awareness can look like: